Categories

 History of Security Envelope Patterns

-The big technological innovation was the windowed envelope which was invented by Americus Callahan in 1901.
-Prior to this the envelope paper was thick because addresses needed to be able to be written on it.
-Thick paper is harder to see through.
-Make sense?
+A big technological leap forward was the invention of the windowed envelope by Americus Callahan in 1901.
+Prior to this, envelope paper was thick because addresses needed to be able to be written on it.
+The thicker paper was harder to see through.

-After the windowed envelope, the thickness of envelope paper got thiner which resulted in the problem of being able to see sensitive inside.
-In 1903, Julius Regenstein of Transo Envelope Company invented the security tint.
+After the windowed envelope, the thickness of envelope paper got thiner which resulted in the problem of being able to see sensitive information inside.
+Then, in 1903, Julius Regenstein of Transo Envelope Company invented the security tint.

-Unfortunately there is not a lot of historical information out there on Security Envelope Patterns.
-There is no Wikipedia page like there is for Stamp Collecting.
+Unfortunately there is not much else on the history of Security Envelope Patterns.
+Not much has been published and there is no Wikipedia page like there is for Stamp Collecting.

 This is not to say there is not interest on the topic.
 I have met a lot of very passionate collectors of these patterns.
 There is incredible work by artists working with these patterns as a material in their art practice.